KravitzLabDevices/FED3_library/docs/index.md

 ---

 ### Examples
-> Fixed-Ratio 1: The left poke causes conditioned stimulus and a pellet, and right poke does nothing
+> Fixed-Ratio 1: The left poke is logged, results in a conditioned stimulus and a pellet, while the right poke is logged but has no other consequence.

 ```c
 #include <FED3.h>                                       //Include the FED3 library